What does water conservation mean?

 Water is not only a resource, it is a life source.
 We all share the responsibility to ensure a healthy, secure and sustainable water supply for our communities, environment and economy (AB Government, Water for Life Strategy).

-What are some ways to conserve water in your home, community, and workplace?
+Ways to conserve water in your home, community, and workplace

 On a large scale, it may seem like we have a lot of water to use.
 What happens when this supply runs out?
 There are many ways that we can reduce our water use within our own homes and yards.
 See some ways below!